Skip to content

 However, if you want to modify the core library or encounter any compatibility issues, you can rebuild Omniback first.

-git clone https://github.com/torchpipe/torchpipe.git --recurse-submodules
+git clone https://github.com/torchpipe/torchpipe.git --recursive

 cd torchpipe/